Skip to main content

 Curriculum Validation

 GHSI relevance: Direct methodological precedent.
-Our Training of Trainers curriculum for SASNET educators and church leaders adapts materials developed and validated in this project.
+GHSI's Training of Trainers curriculum adapts materials developed and validated in this project for the Greater Accra context.

 Research Feature